Jamie Benn: Rising team and individual success, beginning captaincy (2013–2023)

+Recent years (2023–present)

+On December 11, 2023, Benn recorded his 500th NHL assist on a goal by Miro Heiskanen in a 6–3 win over the Detroit Red Wings.
+Benn would finish the 2023–24 season with 21 goals, 39 assists for 60 points in all 82 contests as the Stars as a team clinched the top seed in the Western Conference.
+In the 2024 playoffs, Benn and the Stars would go on another lengthy run as they would make a second consecutive conference finals and third in his career and captaincy by defeating the defending Stanley Cup champion Vegas Golden Knights in seven games in the opening round followed by a second round victory in six games over the Colorado Avalanche before getting defeated in the conference finals in six games for a second consecutive year, this time to the Edmonton Oilers.
+Benn finished the playoffs with four goals and 11 assists for 15 points in all 19 playoff games.

+On June 26, 2025, Benn agreed to a one-year, $1 million contract extension with $3 million in potential performance bonuses that runs through the 2025–26 season.
+On September 25, it was announced that Benn would miss at least four weeks after suffering a collapsed lung.

 International play

 Playing in his second WHL season, Benn was named to Team Canada, along with Kelowna Rockets teammate Tyler Myers, for the 2009 World Junior Ice Hockey Championships in Ottawa.
 He contributed 4 goals and 2 assists in 6 games, helping Canada to its record-tying fifth straight gold medal, defeating Sweden 5–1 in the final.
 Benn first represented the senior team at the 2012 IIHF World Championship.

 On January 7, 2014, Benn was named to the Canadian Olympic hockey team for the 2014 Winter Olympics in Sochi despite not being invited to the orientation camp during the summer of 2013.
 In his first game as an Olympian, Benn scored the game-winning goal in Canada's first game against Norway in a 3–1 victory.
-He scored the only goal in a 1–0 win against the United States in the semi-final, to advance Canada to the gold medal game, where they eventually beat Sweden 3–0.
+He scored the only goal in a 1–0 win against the United States in the semifinal, to advance Canada to the gold medal game, where they eventually beat Sweden 3–0.

 Personal life

-Benn is the younger brother of defenceman Jordie Benn, who plays for the Toronto Maple Leafs, and formerly the brothers played alongside one another on the Dallas Stars.
+Benn is the younger brother of Jordie Benn who played as a defenceman.
+The brothers previously played alongside one another on the Dallas Stars.